quicwg/ops-drafts/draft-ietf-quic-manageability.md

 QUIC.
 When clients migrate to a new path, they should be prepared for the migration to fail and attempt to reconnect quickly.

-### UDP Policing
+## UDP Policing {#sec-udp-1312}

-UDP is the most prevalent DDoS vector, since it is easy for compromised non-admin applications to send a flood of large UDP packets (while with TCP the attacker gets throttled by the congestion controller).
-Networks should be prepared for UDP flood attacks that masquerade as QUIC traffic.
+Today, UDP is the most prevalent DDoS vector, since it is easy for compromised non-admin applications to send a flood of large UDP packets (while with TCP the attacker gets throttled by the congestion controller) or to craft reflection and amplification attacks.
+Networks should therefore be prepared for UDP flood attacks on ports used for QUIC traffic.
+One possible response to this threat is to police UDP traffic on the network, allocating a fixed portion of the network capacity to UDP and blocking UDP datagram over that cap.

-If attack classification fails, a possible response is to police UDP traffic on the network, allocating a fixed portion of the network capacity to UDP.
-Blindly blocking a significant fraction of QUIC packets will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer a severe packet loss.
-As long as all QUIC-capable applications can failover to TCP (at least applications using well-known UDP ports), the recommended way to drop QUIC packets is to either drop them all or to police them based on the hash of the UDP datagram's source and destination addresses, blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
+The recommended way to police QUIC packets is to either drop them all or to throttle them based on the hash of the UDP datagram's source and destination addresses, blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
+When then handshake is blocked, QUIC-capable applications may failover to TCP (at least applications using well-known UDP ports).
+However, blindly blocking a significant fraction of QUIC packets will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer a severe packet loss.

 ## Distinguishing acknowledgment traffic